 Can GitHits give my agent dangerous context?

 We work to minimize that risk.
-GitHits retrieves code and examples from real open-source repositories, but it does not modify your code or inject anything into your project.
+GitHits retrieves indexed code, docs, package facts, vulnerability data, changelogs, and examples from public open-source sources, but it does not modify your code or inject anything into your project.

 GitHits includes guardrails designed to reduce prompt injection and other malicious content risks in both our search infrastructure and MCP tools.
-Because agents retrieve structured code, documentation, and source references rather than browsing arbitrary web pages, GitHits generally provides a more controlled source of context than web search.
+Because agents retrieve structured code, documentation, package metadata, and citations rather than browsing arbitrary web pages, GitHits generally provides a more controlled source of context than web search.

 As with any third-party source, developers remain responsible for reviewing generated code before shipping it.